-Reinstall the shaft sleeve, and install the replacement seal as a complete unit.
+Install the shaft sleeve, and install the replacement seal as a complete unit.

-Lubricate the bellows and O-rings with soft grease or oil when installing the seal, and place a drop of light lubricating oil on the lapped faces.
+Lubricate the O-rings and bellows with soft grease or oil when installing the seal, and place a drop of light lubricating oil on the lapped faces.
 Assemble the seal as shown in figure 2.